 Amazon and Walmart are among the retailers that have pulled CloudPets’ IoT-based toys off their shelves.

-As a result of the company’s apathy and irresponsibility, and the fact it’s not even clear if they are still in business, Mozilla sent letters to Amazon and other retailers urging them to remove the toys from their shelves.
+Mozilla sent letters to Amazon and other retailers urging them to remove the toys from their shelves.
 So far Amazon, eBay, Target, and Walmart have complied.

 Mozilla says the company’s refusal to respond to emails, answer calls or acknowledge the security problems illustrates one of the major problems facing the Internet of Things-manufacturers who don’t care about security.